-1. All suspended tile ceilings are to be constructed with 2'x2' tiles and supported per manufacturer's instructions.
-2. No insulation shall be placed directly on top of ceiling tiles for any reason.
+1. All acoustical ceilings shall provide adequate access to any serviceable equipment above it.
+2. All suspended tile ceilings are to be constructed with 2'x2' tiles and supported per manufacturer's instructions.
+3. No insulation shall be placed directly on top of ceiling tiles for any reason.